karypis/karypis.github.io/index.md

 ## Welcome

-I'm George Karypis, a Professor at the Department of Computer Science & Engineering at the University of Minnesota in the Twin Cities of Minneapolis and Saint Paul.
+I'm a Professor at the Department of Computer Science & Engineering at the University of Minnesota in the Twin Cities of Minneapolis and Saint Paul.

 ## Research